 Potential traffic-related noise impacts as a result of the proposed development identified in the Max Q Long Range Development Plan (2 May 2019) were evaluated with a summary of findings provided here.
-This noise analysis included consideration of projected traffic volumes and patterns, a noise-level analysis, zoning and land use of adjacent lands, and alignment with state and federal noise impact regulations.
+The noise analysis included consideration of existing and projected traffic volumes, directional distribution, a noise-level analysis, zoning, adjacent land use, and alignment with state and federal noise impact regulations.